-This vegan chocolate cake took countless trials to perfect, but it’s finally here: light, moist (yes, I said it), and indistinguishable from a classic chocolate sponge.
+This vegan chocolate cake took countless trials to perfect, but it’s finally here: light, moist and indistinguishable from a classic chocolate sponge.
 That’s not just been verified by my friends and family, who’ve been lucky, and unlucky alike, to trial all my triumphs and failures along my vegan baking journey, but now also by the legions of fans of my Vegan Hero Sponge Recipe.

 And as for sharing recipes and “trade secrets”, this blog of mine gets a ton of visitors for my recipes and I love seeing them be used and the sense of community it creates.
 Ultimately spreading the caking love will pick me up a whole lot more than a few cutting comments would bring me down so with that said, here’s my not-so-secret and totally incredible vegan chocolate cake recipe.